BLuckoo/Election_Analysis/README.md

 ## Summary
 ### The analysis of the elections result show that:

-###-There were a total of 369,711 votes cast in the election.
+- There were a total of 369,711 votes cast in the election.
 ### .
 The candidates were:
 ### .
 Charles Casper Stockham
 ### .
 Diane DeGette